 Students will receive full-time study and a monthly stipend for a Master or Ph.D.
 A bachelor’s degree in mathematics and he will be supported extra by adding his research to an international mathematician.

 - Applications Deadline: March 15, 2019

-- Course Level: The scholarship is open for graduate, Ph.D., and Master program.
+- Course Level: The grant is open for graduate, Ph.D., and Master program.

-- Study Subject: The scholarship will be awarded in the field of mathematics.
+- Study Subject: The sponsorship will be awarded in the field of mathematics.